Daniel J. Frey

 Laws are there not to restrict just you.

-Rules of behavior are not there as punishment.
+Rules of behavior are not in place as a form of punishment.

 Laws are there to protect you from casual disregard and violence.

-That biggest rule of all, do not kill.
+The biggest rule of all: Do not kill.

 It's there to protect you from being killed.